 On this dayAug 21, 1959

-Arkansas Supreme Court Justice Urges Resistance to Integration And Tells Thousands of Segregationists at Rally to “Do What Needs to Be Done”
+Arkansas Supreme Court Justice Tells Segregationists to "Do What Needs to Be Done" to Resist Integration

 On August 21, 1959, Jim Johnson, an Arkansas supreme court justice, told a state-wide segregationist rally at Pine Bluff, Arkansas, to “do what needs to be done” to fight the proposed integration of schools in the Dollarway School District.
 “When Dollarway falls,” Johnson exhorted the crowd, “Arkansas falls!”
 The crowd of over a thousand white Arkansas residents cheered.